TriMill/bf19-interpreter/README.md

 This is an interpreter for [bf19](https://esolangs.org/wiki/Brainfuck%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B%2B), an esoteric programming language created by CosmicMan08#1975, written in Rust. bf19 was designed to be really terrible, and to continue with this theme (and definitely not because I am too lazy to test the things I make), this interpreter is also very terrible.
 Enjoy!

+It currently implements every instruction except for `1` and `7`, which I may or may not add in the future.

 ## usage
 Run the program and enter your bf19 code on the first line of stdin